Ruth (novel)

-Ruth is a novel by English novelist Elizabeth Gaskell, first published in three volumes in 1853.
+Ruth is a novel by English author Elizabeth Gaskell, first published in three volumes in 1853.

-The plot
+Synopsis

-Ruth is a young orphan girl working in a respectable sweatshop for the overworked Mrs Mason.
+Ruth Hilton is a 15 year-old orphan girl working in a respectable sweatshop for the overworked Mrs Mason.
 She is selected to go to a ball to repair torn dresses.
-At the ball she meets the aristocratic Henry Bellingham, a rake figure who is instantly attracted to her.
+At the ball she meets the aristocratic 23 year-old Henry Bellingham, a rake figure who is instantly attracted to her.
 They meet again by chance and form a secret friendship; on an outing together they are spotted by Mrs Mason who, fearing for her shop's reputation, dismisses Ruth.

 Alone in the world, Ruth is whisked away by Bellingham to London where it is implied she becomes a fallen woman.
-They go on holiday to Wales together and there on a country walk Ruth meets the disabled and kind Mr Benson.
+They go on holiday to Wales together and there on a country walk Ruth meets the disabled and kind Mr Thurstan Benson.
 Bellingham falls sick with fever and the hotel calls for his mother who arrives and is disgusted by her son's having lived in sin with Ruth.
 Bellingham is persuaded by his mother to abandon Ruth in Wales, leaving her some money.

 A distraught Ruth attempts suicide but is spotted by Mr Benson who helps comfort her.
 When he learns of her past and that she is alone he brings her back to his home town, where he is a Dissenting minister, to stay with him and his formidable but kind sister Faith.
 When they learn that Ruth is pregnant they decide to lie to the town and claim that she is a widow called Mrs Denbigh, to protect her from a society which would otherwise shun her.

 Ruth has her baby, whom she names Leonard.
 She is transformed into a Madonna type figure, calm and innocent once more.
 The rich local businessman Mr Bradshaw admires Ruth and employs her as a governess for his children, including his eldest daughter Jemima who is in awe of the beautiful Ruth.

 Ruth goes away with the Bradshaws to a seaside house while one of Mr Bradshaw's children is convalescing from a long illness.
 Mr Bradshaw brings Mr Donne, a man whom he is sponsoring to become their local MP, to the seaside to impress him.
 Ruth recognises Mr Donne as actually being Mr Bellingham and the two have a confrontation on the beach.
 Bellingham offers to marry Ruth as he claims he still loves her and for the sake of their child, Ruth rejects him saying she will not let Leonard come in contact with a man like him.